ollicle/pop-off/src/template.md

 1. Click the bookmarklet

-2. Tap or click the offending element.
-If it uses position fixed it will be removed.
+2. Tap or click the offending element

+3. If the element uses `position:fixed` it will be removed

+4. Modal blocked pages often have page scroll disabled, this is remedied by overriding `overflow:hidden` wherever you click

+5. Click an un-fixed element to remove the overlay

 ### Distribution build